1. Personal data

 2. When and for what purpose does the Munich Philharmonic collect personal data?

 Our portal is available to all users without personal data being collected.
 However, our portal asks for your personal data if you wish to register for one of our personalised services (e.g. newsletter).
 We use your personal data only to give you access to those of our services that require registration.
 Your personal data will therefore only be requested, processed and used to the extent required by the purpose of the contract.
 When you access our websites, information of a general nature is automatically collected.
 This information includes the type of web browser, the operating system used, the domain name of your Internet service provider and similar information.
 None of this information allows you to be personally identified.
 This data is furthermore generated when accessing any other website on the Internet.
-This is therefore not a specific function of our websites.
+This is therefore not a specific function of our website.
 The information we collect in this way and statistically evaluate is entirely anonymised.

 Your consent is always given voluntarily.
 If the processing of personal data is based on your consent, you have the right to revoke this consent at any time.
 This also applies to any consent you have given to us prior to the validity of the GDPR, i.e. before 25 May 2018.
 You can also withdraw your consent by sending an e-mail to firstname.lastname@example.org.
 The legality of data processing on the basis of your consent prior to its revocation remains unaffected by your revocation of the consent.

 3. Handling of your personal data

-Logging When you access this or other web pages, your web browser transmits data to our web server.
+When you access this or other web pages, your web browser transmits data to our web server.
 During an ongoing connection for communication between your web browser and our web server, the following data is recorded:

 After the connection is terminated, the data is anonymised by truncating the IP address at domain level, so that it can no longer be associated with any individual user.

-5. How long does the data remain stored?
+8. How long does the data remain stored?

 We store and process your personal data only as long as necessary for the intended purpose (see section »When and for what purpose does the Munich Philharmonic collect personal data?«).
 In all other cases, we delete your personal data.
 The only exception is data that we must store in order to fulfil legal obligations (e.g. tax or commercial law storage obligations).
 The e-mail addresses for sending the newsletter are stored and used only for sending the newsletter.
 You can unsubscribe from the newsletter at any time.
 Your e-mail address will then be deleted automatically.

-6. Your rights as a data subject
+9. Your rights as a data subject

-According to the General Data Protection Regulation (GDPR), you have the following rights: If your personal data is processed, you have the right to obtain information about the data stored on your person (Art.
+According to the General Data Protection Regulation (GDPR), you have the following rights: You can revoke any consent you have given at any time (Art.
+7(3) GDPR).
+If your personal data is processed, you have the right to obtain information about the data stored on your person (Art.
 15 GDPR).
 Should incorrect personal data be processed, you have a right to correction (Art.
 16 GDPR).
-If the legal requirements are met, you have the right to request the deletion or restriction of processing and to object against processing of the data (Art.
-17, 18 and 21 GDPR).
+If the legal requirements are met, you have the right to request the deletion or restriction of processing of the data (Art.
+17 and 18 GDPR).
 If you have consented to data processing or a contract for data processing exists and data processing is carried out using automated procedures, you may have a right to data transferability (Art.
 20 GDPR).

-7. Changes to our Data Privacy Statement
+11. Changes to our Data Privacy Statement

 We reserve the right to occasionally adapt this Data Privacy Statement so that it always complies with current legal requirements or to implement changes to our services in the Data Privacy Statement, e.g. when introducing new services.
 On your next visit, the new Data Privacy Statement will then apply.

-8. Questions to the data protection officer
+12. Questions to the data protection officer

 Contact and further information If you have any questions regarding data protection in connection with this website, please contact the data protection officer: